jamespenguin/gentle-brute/README.md

 Gentle-Brute
 ============
 One of the major drawbacks to using a brute force attack to crack a password, is that it can literally take billions of years (if not more) to try all of the possible permuations of a user's password.
 One way to cut down on this, is to skip trying passwords that would be unlikely for a target user to have.
-(Things like 'aaaaaa', 'asdf7777772dn', etc)  Gentle-brute is a Ruby gem designed to generate only "English-like" words and phrases for more heuristic brute force password cracking attacks.
+(Things like 'aaaaaa', 'asdf7777772dn', etc)  Gentle-Brute is a Ruby gem designed to generate only "English-like" words and phrases for more heuristic brute force password cracking attacks.
 An English-like word is a sequence of characters that may not necessarilly be an _actual_ English word, but still adheres to the "rules" of English words.
 By only using these kinds of words and phrases when attempting to crack a password with brute force, it's possible to greatly reduce amount of time it takes to find a matching hash.

 What are the "Rules" of English-like words and phrases?
 -------------------------------------------------------